matrix-org/matrix-spec-proposals/proposals/2997-tshift.md

 Instead of a shirt, a sweater or thelike could be used.

+Instead of just printing normal event contents on the shirt we might want to consider using t-shirts-as-rooms.
+This would allow greater flexibility, as we could easily add any amount of metadata to the t-shirt in the future, such as the amount of times it has been washed or what temperature to iron it at.

 ## Security considerations

 Unfortunately not all people are able to wear t-shirts, so a solution for those would have to be